 Today’s big.
 Huge.
 Mega.
 EXTRAORDINARY.

 Not only am I sharing a *new* sugar cookie recipe that blows my regular sugar cookies outta the water (ok, not really… but close), I’m also joining a few other friends to throw Lindsay a virtual baby shower.
 You know Lindsay from her stunning blog packed with beautiful layer cakes and other sweet treats.
-Remember when I shared a recipe from her cookbook?
-And remember when she surprised me with a virtual baby shower back in August?
 She’s the best.
 And she’s expecting twin boys soon!
 Lindsay and her husband have been very open about their long and emotional journey towards pregnancy, a story that may hit home with readers out there.
 They were blessed with the news of twin boys and Lindsay has shared updates of her high risk pregnancy on her blog.
 Friends and I are so excited to celebrate Lindsay and her expanding family today.
 We’re all posting recipes dedicated to her.

 I’ve been inspired to try a new sugar cookie recipe recently.
 Maybe it’s because of the 44938 batches of traditional sugar cookies I made last year or because I love my cream cheese sugar cookies so much.
 And I needed an excuse for Nutella glaze because, well, who doesn’t?

 Today’s cut-out sugar cookies are the softest, thickest, and creamiest sugar cookies to ever come out of my oven.
 This is a bold statement, but they set a new standard for sugar cookies.
 Here’s why I’m calling them my new favorite:

 - The dough is so easy to work with

 - Cookies hold their shape beautifully